Spotted catbird

-The spotted catbird (Ailuroedus maculosus) is a species of bowerbird (Ptilonorhynchidae) which can be found in north Queensland, the eastern Moluccas and New Guinea.
-Although it is a member of the bowerbird family it does not build a bower.
+The spotted catbird (Ailuroedus maculosus) is a species of bowerbird (Ptilonorhynchidae) which can be found in north Queensland in Australia, the eastern Moluccas and New Guinea.
+Although it is a member of the bowerbird family, it does not build a bower.

 Widespread and common throughout its large range, the spotted catbird is evaluated as Least Concern on IUCN Red List of Threatened Species.

 It is a chunky rainforest bird with emerald green upperparts, a black spot below the dark red eye, and green-olive underparts with extensive pale spotting.

-It inhabits the Wet Tropics of northern Queensland (Cairns region), and thus does not overlap with similar green catbird.
+It inhabits the Wet Tropics of Queensland (Cairns region), and thus does not overlap with similar green catbird.

 Taxonomy

 The spotted catbird is one of ten species in the genus Ailuroedus, the non bower-building bowerbirds.
 The noticeable difference between the two Australian dwelling species is the lack of black ear-coverts and reduction in dorsal spotting on A. cassirostris.
 Molecular evidence suggests Ailuroedus is a sister group to the other bowerbirds, diverging into the only genus within the eight species of Australian bowerbirds that is monogamous and does not build a bower or clear a court for mating.
 The other bowerbirds are polygynous and make various forms of bowers or create stages for mating.
 One study revealed the catbirds have a smaller brain for their body size compared to the bower-building species.
 Until 2016, A. maculosus was considered a subspecies of either A. melanotis, then also named the spotted catbird, or as a subspecies of A. crassirostris (green catbird).